 The Foundation Programme Curriculum sets out the framework for educational progression that will support the first two years of professional development following graduation from medical school.
 Under the Curriculum, foundation doctors have to demonstrate that they are competent in a number of areas.
 This includes communication and consultation skills, patient safety and team work as well as the more traditional elements of medical training.

-New Internal Medicine Training e-learning programme launched
+Internal Medicine Training e-learning programme

-The programme aims to set out how to write a meaningful and effective Educational Supervisor Report (ESR) for Internal Medicine training.
+Created jointly by Health Education England’s e-Learning for Healthcare (HEE e-LfH) the Joint Royal College of Physicians Training Board (JRCPTB), the programme aims to set out how to write a meaningful and effective Educational Supervisor Report (ESR) for Internal Medicine training.
 This module sets out how to prepare to write an ESR, considered by the Annual Review of Competency Progression (ARCP) panel when assessing a trainee’s progress, starting with the initial meeting with the trainee, planning the training year and gives examples of good report writing.

 This e-learning package is aimed at educational supervisors of internal medicine trainees and covers the following areas: